Watson-Explorer/wex-wdc-integration-samples/README.md

 1. **Application Builder Widget**.
 The most common place to use a cognitive service is from within an Application Builder widget.
 Most examples here demonstrate this.
 2. **In the client browser**.
 Once a page is rendered in a user's browser there may be use cases in which you would want to allow a user to interact with a WDC application without refreshing the page.
 For example, a user might dialog with Watson Q&A from an entity page.
 At this time the included proxy must be used to satisfy the end-user's browser same-origin policy.
 3. **At crawl time**.
-The [Relationship Extractor Integration](wex-re/watson-re-readme.md) provides an example of an Engine converter that indexes the data returned from the Relationship Extractor service.
+The [Relationship Extraction Integration](wex-re/watson-re-readme.md) provides an example of an Engine converter that indexes the data returned from the Relationship Extraction service.
 4. **At query time**.
 It is also possible to access WDC applications at query time from Engine.
 5. **Pre- or post-process**.
 In some cases it is useful to use a WDC application as a pre- or post-processing step and the output of this is used by Watson Explorer application in some way.